 It’s also been confirmed that the ID.4 boasts 543 litres of boot space behind the rear seats; not far behind the 615 litres offered by the Tiguan when its sliding rear seats are pushed forwards.
 Flipping the rear seats down frees up 1,575 litres of space.
-Fitted with the optional towing bracket (standard on 1st editions), the ID.4 can tow up to 1,000kg.
+Fitted with the optional towing bracket, the ID.4 can tow up to 1,000kg.

 Range and performance

-Like the Volkswagen Golf-sized ID.3, the ID.4 will be based on VW’s modular MEB platform, which was developed specifically for electric cars.
-The platform can accommodate a variety of different electric powertrains, allowing VW to offer less expensive variants that have a single rear-mounted electric motor, two-wheel drive and a smaller battery, as well as range-topping models that have bigger batteries and a second motor on the front axle to give four-wheel-drive.
+Like the Volkswagen Golf-sized ID.3, the ID.4 is based on VW’s modular MEB platform, which was developed specifically for electric cars.
+The platform can accommodate a variety of different electric powertrains, allowing the carmaker to offer less expensive variants that have a single rear-mounted electric motor, two-wheel drive and a smaller battery, as well as range-topping models that have bigger batteries and a second motor on the front axle to give four-wheel-drive.

-Volkswagen says the ID.4 will be a carbon-neutral car when it is launched, just like the ID.3.
+The ID.4 is a carbon-neutral car, just like the ID.3.
 The brand plans to be entirely carbon-neutral by 2050, as it looks to reduce its overall emissions by a third in the next five years.
 Worldwide, the company plans to introduce 75 new electric cars by the end of the decade.